Sequential Quantum Measurements and the Instrumental Group Algebra: Instrumental Groups: Moving from Continuous to Sequential Measurement

+where higher-order terms can be neglected by the It\^o rules $dW dt = dV dt = 0$, $dt^2 = 0$, and $dW^2=dt$.
+Finally, if $dW$ and $dV$ are independent, than even the last remaining term in the algebra commutator is zero by another It\^o rule $dW dV = 0$.
+Therefore even if $[\hat{L},\hat{M}] \neq 0$, we still have $[\hat{A},\hat{B}] = 0$ and so the group elements represented by $K^{\hat{L}}(dW)$ and $K^{\hat{M}}(dV)$ also commute when $dW$ and $dV$ are independent.
+When $a$ and $b$ represent commuting group elements, it is not so natural to write an \emph{algebra} commutator $[b,a] = ba - ab$ because it requires defining subtraction.
+More natural is the \emph{group} commutator $b^\inv a^\inv b a = 1$, which is pictured as a sequence of 4 steps which return to the identity as in equation \ref{GroupComm}.\\

-because the Kraus-operator distribution is a product of the individual Wiener measures for $dW$ and $dV$, and so the Wiener increments are independent.
-This means that even if the two Lindblad operators are noncommuting, their weak diffusive Kraus operators still commute.
+Equation \ref{GroupComm} means that even if the two Lindblad operators are noncommuting, their weak diffusive Kraus operators still commute.
 Thus two diffusive measurements can be done simultaneously, or (perhaps more descriptively) in tandem.
 Therefore given any finite number of potentially noncommuting Lindblad operators $\vec{L}=(\hat{L}_1,\ldots,\hat{L}_n)$ one can define the \emph{Diffusive Measurement of Non-Commuting Observables Simultaneously} (DMNCOS) as the diffusive process generated by the weak instrument

 where some basic shorthand notation is introduced,

 The analogous commutativity of weak jump elements is obvious because the product of two jump elements in an infinitesimal time is still negligible, regardless of whether the Lindblad operators of the two jumps commute or not.
 One can also define a generating weak instrument for simultaneous jump measurements of non-commuting observables, but this will not be relevant to the current discussion.\\